superseva/white-box-vtt/README.md

 The system is "as is" since the developer is not playing any White Box games at the moment.

-Mostly everything is rollable directly from them sheets but here are some macros you can also utilize if you want :
+Mostly everything is rollable directly from the sheets but here are some macros you can also utilize if you want :

 ## Roll X in 6
 ```game.whitebox.RollDialog.prepareDialog({tn:1, label:'My Roll'})```